dylan-wu/course-stanford-machine-learning-coursera/Week 2/3. Computing Parameters Analytically/Normal Equation.md

 | $O(kn^2)$                        | $O(n^3)$, need to calculate inverse of $X^TX$ |
 | Works well when $n$ is large   | Slow if $n$ is very large                     |

 With the normal equation, computing the inversion has complexity $\mathcal{O}(n^3)$.
 So if we have a very large number of features, the normal equation will be slow.
-In practice, when n exceeds 10,000 it might be a good time to go from a normal solution to an iterative process.
+In practice, when $n$ exceeds $10,000$ it might be a good time to go from a normal solution to an iterative process.